Logiqx/covid-stats/docs/nims-population/README.md

 The NHS [vaccine reports](https://www.england.nhs.uk/statistics/statistical-work-areas/covid-19-vaccinations/) (weekly and monthly) have also changed the way they have calculated ages, just like the UKHSA:

-- Prior to Oct 2021, ages of individuals were based on age as at 31 Mar 2021.
+- Prior to late-Oct 2021, ages of individuals were based on age as-of 31 Mar 2021.
-- Until Apr 2022, ages of individuals were based on age as at 31 Aug 2021.
+- Prior to mid-Apr 2022, ages of individuals were based on age as-of 31 Aug 2021.
-- Since Apr 2022, ages of individuals have been based on age as of the date of the data extract.
+- Since Apr 2022, ages of individuals have been based on age as-of the date of the data extract.

-This nuance can have a significant impact, especially when analysing the data for highly the vaccinated age groups.
+These nuances can have a significant impact, especially when analysing the data for highly the vaccinated age groups.